BMW N54

 The BMW N54 is a twin-turbocharged straight-six petrol engine that was produced from 2006 to 2016.
 It is BMW's first mass-produced turbocharged petrol engine and BMW's first turbocharged petrol engine since the limited-production BMW M106 was discontinued in 1986.
 The N54 debuted at the 2006 Geneva Motor Show and was launched in the 335i model of the E90/E91/E92/E93 3 Series range.

 Following the introduction of its BMW N55 successor in 2009, the N54 began to be phased out.
 The final model powered by the N54 is the E89 Z4 roadster, which was produced until 2016.

 The N54 has won six straight International Engine of the Year awards and three straight Ward's 10 Best Engines awards.

-There is no BMW M version of the N54, however a high-output version of the N54 is used in the 1 Series M Coupe, 135iS, Z4 35iS and 335iS models.
+There is no BMW M version of the N54, however a high-output version of the N54 is used in the 1 Series M Coupe, Z4 35iS and 335iS models.

 Design

 The N54 was produced alongside the naturally aspirated BMW N53 engine; both engines have direct injection, double-VANOS (variable valve timing), an open-deck engine block and an electric water pump.
 Since the N54 is based on the older BMW M54 engine, it has an aluminium engine block (instead of the magnesium alloy used by the N53), a displacement of 2979 cc and does not have valvetronic (variable valve lift).

 Turbocharging is a key difference between the N54 and BMW's previous straight-six engines.
 The N54 has two small low-pressure turbochargers to minimise turbo lag.
-BMW's marketed the twin-turbo as "TwinPower Turbo", although the term has since been used for engines which have a single twin-scroll turbocharger.
+BMW marketed the twin-turbo as "TwinPower Turbo", although the term has since been used for engines which have a single twin-scroll turbocharger.